 4.3 Different house rules exist for dealing with more than one player guessing the same location and being nearest.
 One option is to inform all the players and come up with a clue that works for all the Kendo candidates.
 Another is to choose one player at random as nearest (and optionally inform the others that they lost the tie-break).

 If someone gets the right location or the right person, they are informed secretly, but no-one else is.

-For the correct person, a normal clue will still appear in the zine (e.g. something Kendo has in common with himself).
+If the player guessing the correct person is also the nearest geographically, a normal clue will still appear in the zine (e.g. something Kendo has in common with himself).

 The closest person is told they are "hot".
 The second closest is "warm".
 The furthest away is "cold" and all others are "cool".

 Players are informed of their temperature via email or on the back of their paper zine.

 These rules (previously published in Damn The Consequences) are designed for the London underground maps, i.e. they explain the peculiarities of that map in game terms.
 GMs will need to modify them to fit the peculiarities of other subway system such as Paris, New York or Tokyo.

 Like the standard game, players can join at any time, and the game lasts 10 rounds unless won before.

 The game uses the the latest London tube map.
 All stations are *open*.